Describe your responsibilities as Regional Landscaping Operations Manager.

 How did you arrive in this position?

 I graduated from Auburn as a horticulture major and after graduation I worked for several different landscaping companies and then a turf treating company.
-Some years ago a friend of mine who was a former coworker was working as the Landscaping Supervisor for Medxcel in Birmingham.
+Some years ago, a friend of mine who was a former coworker was working as the Landscaping Supervisor for Medxcel in Birmingham.
 He started encouraging me to join Medxcel.
 Eventually I joined Medxcel as a Tech II.
 Birmingham continued to grow and when my friend was promoted to Manager I was promoted to Supervisor.
-When he became the Regional Manager, I got promoted to my current position as Manager.
+When he became the Regional Manager, I was promoted to Manager, and most recently I was promoted to Regional Operations Manager.

 What types of training do you provide to your landscaping staff?